Preliminary results show National Party ahead of main opposition Labour Party

 Peters has previously indicated he would make his decision before October 12, according to Radio NZ.

 At the start of the year, English – who replaced former National leader John Key in December – was in a strong position and looked certain to continue Key’s electoral success.

 But a surprise decision by then Labour leader Andrew Little to stand aside at the start of the campaign made room for 37-year-old three-term member of parliament Jacinda Ardern.

 After she took control of the party, it surged in the polls, leading the local press to coin the term “Jacindamania.”

 “Suddenly an alternative Labour-led government (was really) looking viable,” Grant Duncan, an expert on New Zealand politics at Massey University, told CNN earlier this month.

 “It’s possible,” Bramwell said, that the Labour Party could gain power in a scenario where the party aligns with the Greens and gains the support of New Zealand First.
 Even if that happens, Bramwell said, “they may still have to wait for the special votes to be counted” before a final determination could be made.

 Voter engagement was high, with more than 800,000 taking advantage of early voting by Thursday, almost double the number who had done so at an equivalent point in the last election.

 The election was largely focused on the economy, with National attempting to highlight its positive record, and housing prices, a key topic of attack for Labour.

-New Zealand has the fastest-rising house prices among major developed countries, according to data from The Economist, with a 13% increase in the past year.
-Labour had promised to build 100,000 new affordable homes if elected.
+New Zealand has the fastest rising house prices among major developed countries, according to data from The Economist, with a 13% increase in the past year.
+Labour had promised to built 100,000 new affordable homes if elected.